MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/mllp-receive-adapter-processing.md

 |*Max Accept Connection Limit*|Limits the number of concurrent open connections that the receive adapter will accept.|

 ## Acknowledgments with the two-way MLLP receive adapter
- When a two-way MLLP receive adapter receives a message, [!INCLUDE[btsCoName](../../includes/btsconame-md.md)] BizTalk Accelerator for HL7 ([!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) can generate the following types of ACKs:
+ When a two-way MLLP receive adapter receives a message, Microsoft BizTalk Accelerator for HL7 ([!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) can generate the following types of ACKs:

 - HL7 Enhanced Commit ACK: In this scenario, [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] sends a Commit ACK on the same connection.
 It sends out an Application Accept ACK on a different send port.